sofiabarragan/website/content/project/bayes_cap/index.md

 In collaboration with Juthi Dewan, Sam Ding, and Vichy Meas, we designed this project for our Bayesian Statistics course taught by [Dr. Alicia Johnson](https://ajohns24.github.io/portfolio/).
 We'd like to extend our thanks to Alicia for guiding us through Bayes and the capstone experience!

-All supporting code can be found [here](https://freddybarragan.netlify.app/media/ch4.html).
+A reproducible version of this blog post with all code can be found [here](https://freddybarragan.netlify.app/media/ch4.html).

 We were initially interested in characterizing New York City’s internal racial dynamics using demography, geographic mobility, community health, and economic outcomes.
 As this project developed, we found ourselves thinking about the relationships between transportation (in)access and housing inequity.
 In our project, there are two major sections: **Subway Accessibility** and **Transportation and Structural Inequity**.
+In **Subway Accessibility** we explore transportation deserts and what are the major determinants of Subway Inaccess in New York City using two Bayesian classification models.
+While in **Transportation and Structural Inequity**, we extend our discussion of transportation access to study its relationship to both rental prices and evictions using Bayesian multivariable regression.

 First, however, let's do a data introduction:

 # Data Introduction

 All data used in this project are from two major sources: the Tidycensus package and NYC Open Data.

-Tidycensus is an R package interface, developed by Kyle Walker and Matt Herman, that enables easy access to the US Census Bureau’s data APIs and returns Tidyverse-ready data frames from various major US Census Bureau datasets.
+[Tidycensus](https://walker-data.com/tidycensus/index.html) is an R package interface, developed by Kyle Walker and Matt Herman, that enables easy access to the US Census Bureau’s data APIs and returns Tidyverse-ready data frames from various major US Census Bureau datasets.
 Our demographic and socioeconomic data are drawn from the 2019 American Community Survey results found in Tidycensus package.
 A summary of our ACS data variables is below:

 - `borough:` NYC Borough
 - `total_pop`: Total Population Count by Census Tract